shyam21biswas/shyam21biswas/README.md

 <h1 align="center">Hi 👋 Hi, I'm Shyam Sundar Biswas!</h1>

 Welcome to my GitHub profile!
-I'm a passionate Android developer with a strong foundation in Electronics and Communication Engineering, complemented by a minor in Computer Science.
+I'm a passionate Android developer .
 My journey in tech is driven by a love for mobile development, machine learning, and UI/UX design.

 ## 🔧 My Skillset